Homecoming 2017 is just around the corner! Do you have plans to visit Knox during Homecoming Weekend on Oct. ...

-The Knox Program in Buenos Aires is unique in offering dramatic engagement with the history, politics, and economic justice issues of Argentina.
-The program will help you develop unique insight into the democratizing processes taking place after the military dictatorship and state terrorism of the 1970s and early 80s.
-In your stay you will meet and interact with Human Rights activists, the Mothers of the Desaparecidos, grassroots organizers involved in environmental justice, and artists who are engaged in social transformation, among others.
+3. Buenos Aires is your classroom.
+The Buenos Aires program offers dramatic engagement with the history, politics, and economic justice issues of Argentina.
+You will develop unique insights into the democratizing processes taking place after the military dictatorship and state terrorism of the 1970s and early 80s.
+You will meet and interact with Human Rights activists, the Mothers of the Desaparecidos, grassroots organizers involved in environmental justice, and artists who are engaged in social transformation, among others.

-Students often take advantage of the weekends to travel the country independently.
-Soak up some sun in Mar del Plata, Argentina's premiere beach resort, bargain shop at a huge flea market in Tigre, or go horse-back riding in San Antonio de Areco.
-Buenos Aires' location allows quick travel to other parts of Argentina as well as the rest of Uruguay.
+4. Buenos Aires' location allows for travel to other parts of Argentina.
+With a population of 14 million, Argentina is home to a variety of natural wonders ranging from the extensive Pampas to the Andes Mountains.
+Students often take advantage of the three-day weekends to travel the country independently.
+Soak up some sun in Mar del Plata, Argentina's premier beach resort, bargain shop at a huge flea market in Tigre, or go horseback riding in San Antonio de Areco.